ramansh007/Booth-Wallace/README.md

 | Switching Power | 0.377 mW     |
 | Leakage Power   | 3.96 nW      |
 | **Total Power** | **0.889 mW** |

-#### 🔍 Key Observations

-- **Switching power dominates**, which is typical for arithmetic-heavy datapaths.
-- **Leakage power is negligible**, confirming efficient use of standard cells and absence of unnecessary always-on logic.
-- Pipelining helps reduce glitching and dynamic power by shortening combinational paths.

 ---